SAP-samples/teched2022-DA181/exercises/Exercise_3_SAP_WEBIDE/README.md

         ```
     - Mark the statements with the mouse and press the green arrow on the top left to run the marked statements

+    - For participants following this exercise after the live event, login to the SAP Database Explorer as DBADMIN, to grant the HDI Container Schema access role to TECHEDCONNXX user

+      ```SQL
+      GRANT "BasketAnalysis::PublicAccessSchema#(TECHED_2022_HDI_DB_1)";
+      ```

 User TECHEDCONNXX has now SELECT privileges on the HDI container schema and therefore also on the calculation views that are deployed into it.

 ## Summary